History of stand-up comedy: India

 Sharma participated in Sony Entertainment Television's Comedy Circus.
 He became the winner of all six seasons of "Comedy Circus" he participated in.
 He has hosted dance reality show Jhalak Dikhhla Jaa Season 6 and also hosted comedy show Chhote Miyan.
 Sharma also participated in the show Ustaadon Ka Ustaad.

 Around 2008–2009, two other popular comedians Papa CJ and Vir Das returned to India and started making their marks on Indian comedy scene.
 Both of them were exposed to UK and US comedy routines and they performed mostly in English.
 At the same time, a few more youngsters got inspired and started taking plunge into stand-up comedy.

 Since 2011, the stand-up comedy has been getting substantial appreciation.
 The Comedy Store from London opened an outlet in Mumbai's Palladium Mall where people would regularly enjoy comedians from UK.
 The Comedy Story also supported local comedians and helped them grow.
 This outlet eventually become Canvas Laugh Club in Mumbai.

 Around 2011, people started organizing different comedy open mic events in Mumbai, Delhi (and Gurgaon), Bangalore.
 All of this happened in association with growth of a counterculture in Indian cities which catered to the appetite of younger generations for live events for comedy, poetry, storytelling, and music.
 Various stand-up events were covered by popular news channels such NDTV / Aajtak etc. and were appreciated by millions of viewers.

 As a result of these developments, plus the increasing penetration of YouTube (along with Internet/World Wide Web), Indian stand-up comedy started reaching further masses.
-While the established comedians such as Vir Das, Papa CJ were independently growing through various corporate / international performances, other comedians such as Vipul Goyal, Biswa Kalyan Rath, Kenny Sebastian, Kanan Gill, Kunal Kamra, Anubhav Singh Bassi grew popular through YouTube videos.
+While the established comedians such as Vir Das, Papa CJ were independently growing through various corporate / international performances, other comedians such as Vipul Goyal, Biswa Kalyan Rath, Kenny Sebastian, Atul Khatri, Kanan Gill, Kunal Kamra, Anubhav Singh Bassi, Tanmay Bhat, Zakir Khan, Abhishek Upmanyu, Samay Raina grew popular through YouTube videos, where they posted clips of their live comedy shows.
+Some of the most famous organizations which popularized stand-up comedy were All India Bakchod, East India Comedy, The Viral Fever and most recently, India's Got Latent.

-The industry, still in its early stages, now sees a lot more influx of aspiring comedians as it transforms the ecosystem around it.
+The industry, still in its intermediate stages, now sees a lot more influx of aspiring comedians as it transforms the ecosystem around it, while also battling the censorship laws of India, which Indian comedians have came across a lot during their careers.